Ludwig Ahgren: 2021–2024: Move to YouTube

 On November 29, 2021, Ahgren announced he would depart from live streaming on Twitch and moved to YouTube Gaming on November 30.
 He announced this with a short comedy sketch, where he blew up a purple car symbolizing Twitch.
 According to Dot Esports, Ahgren cited his move to YouTube as one of the reasons why Twitch later relaxed its exclusivity rules for its partnered streamers.

 In December 2021, Ahgren received two DMCA-related bans, temporarily suspending his streams.
-On September 11, 2022, Ahgren was banned for a third time during a stream where he deliberately played the copyrighted song "Go!!!" to see how quickly he would be banned.
+On September 11, 2022, Ahgren was banned for a third time during a stream in which he deliberately played the copyrighted song "Go!!!" to see how quickly he would be banned.
 He was banned after one minute and thirty-one seconds which he claimed was a "world record".

 On July 2, 2022, Ludwig hosted an in-person version of his game show, Mogul Money Live, to over 5,000 people at the YouTube Theater.
 Contestants included Pokimane, xQc, Sykkuno, Mizkif, Sodapoppin, and Fuslie, among others.

 On September 23, Ahgren announced a chess boxing event, the Mogul Chessboxing Championship, that was held on December 11, in the Galen Center in Los Angeles; It featured both streamers and professional chess players.
 In the event, Ahgren was both co-host and a participant in a surprise chess-slap match with Connor Colquhoun.

 From October 21 to 23, Ahgren organized an invitational tournament for Super Smash Bros.
 Melee and Super Smash Bros.
 Ultimate in Las Vegas, Nevada with 32-player brackets and a prize pool of $30,002 for both games, which was increased to $52,502 due to a cross-promotion with Capital One.
 The event was broadcast across Ahgren's and Alpharad's channels.
-On October 20, the day before the event was scheduled to begin, Ahgren revealed that a major sponsor had backed out at the last minute.
+On October 20, Ahgren revealed that a major sponsor had backed out at the last minute.
 YouTuber MrBeast signed on as a sponsor through his company Feastables.
 According to Ahgren and tournament organizer Aiden 'Calvin' McCaig, the event cost $200,000 to produce.